l3nz/say-cheez/README.md

 		 :version "0.0.2",
 		 :build-no "107"})

-But for the fact that such information comes from different places:
+But that would be pretty annoying to do by hand, because such information comes from different places:

 * project.clj
 * the build environment